Triquetra comes from the Latin triquetrus meaning “three cornered”.

 Finally, the gut produces most of the body’s serotonin, with sheaths of approximately 100 million neurons embedded from your oesophagus down to your anus.
 This is called the enteric nervous system.
 It even has more neurons than the spinal cord or peripheral nervous system.
 In addition to this, your gut contains billions of bacteria—there are 10 times more bacterial cells than human cells in your body.

 Serotonin (instinct) is a monoamine neurotransmitter.
 Serotonin is stimulated by the status aspect of love—the pride of associating with a partner of high regard.
 While popular in a man’s choice, it is a requirement in a woman’s because couples with higher stature have more reproductive success.
 In other words, natural selection is aligned with our serotonergic, discerning instincts.

 So in spiritual terms, acetylcholine, dopamine and serotonin affect the higher, middle and lower energy centres respectively.
 Put another way, the brain (light), heart (spirit) and gut (soul), are the three main organs of consciousness.
-The triquetra then, is symbolic of the union of these elements the Greeks called agape.
+The triquetra has the Reuleaux triangle at its centre.
+Here we approach the chemical realm of DMT, a substance capable of inducing the love the Greeks called agape.